martinsumner/riak_kv/docs/NextGenReplGuide.md

 ### Setting Delete Mode

-There are three possible delete modes for Riak:
+Riak can be configured to operate in one of [three possible delete modes](/docs/InstallAndStartGuide.md#configuration-of-riak---delete-mode):

 - Timeout (default 3s);
 - Keep;
 - Immediate.

-When running replication, it is strongly recommended to change from the default setting, and use to the delete mode of `keep`.
-Running `keep` will retain semi-permanent tombstones after deletion, that are important to avoid issues of object resurrection when running bi-directional replication between clusters.

-Running an alternative delete mode, is tested, and will work, but there will be a significantly increased probability of false-negative reconciliation events, that may consume resource on the cluster.
+When running replication, it is recommended to change from the default setting and use to the delete mode of `keep`.
+Using an alternative delete mode is tested, but there will be a significantly increased probability of false-negative reconciliation events that may consume resource on the cluster.

 ### Configure real-time replication